Pont Marie: History

 The Pont Marie derives its name from the engineer Christophe Marie, who proposed its construction beginning in 1605 in order to augment and assist in the urbanisation of the île Saint-Louis.
 However the bridge was not actually approved for building by the king until 1614, at which point Louis XIII laid the first stone as part of a formal bridge building ceremony.
 Following approval, the Pont Marie's construction was spread out over 20 years, from 1614 to 1635.
 Thus, the bridge is one of the oldest bridges in Paris.

 In 1635 the bridge was opened to circulation.
 Following its construction, there were proposals to build houses along the bridge's span.
 These proposals were countered by Christophe Marie, however approximately fifty were built regardless by carpenter Claude Dublet.

 On 1 March 1658 a flood occurred, which caused the destruction of twenty houses that were built atop the structure and the deaths of about sixty people as well as the loss of two arches near to the île Saint-Louis side of the bridge.
 In 1660 a wooden bridge was rebuilt on the same spot, this time with a toll-booth which was designed to raise funds for the complete, stone renovation of the structure.
 This reconstruction was completed in 1670.
 In 1740, the remainder of the buildings atop the Pont Marie were removed and in 1769 all building atop the bridge was forbidden.
 In 1788, houses were barred from construction atop bridges throughout the city.

 Since the 18th century, the structure has seen little change aside from the flattening of its rise which did not alter the appearance.

-Each of the five arches of the Pont Marie is unique and that the niches in the abutments have never been filled with statues.
+Each of the five arches of the Pont Marie is unique in that the niches in the abutments have never been filled with statues.

 Some years ago, excursion boat companies operating in Paris began to claim that the Pont Marie is a "lovers' bridge" beneath which it is an "old tradition" to kiss the person next to oneself and make a wish (several variants on this theme exist).
 However, there is no historical basis for such a "tradition," even though it is now repeated without verification in an increasing number of tourist guides.